In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

 Command to install - Install-Package RabbitMQ.Client -Version 5.1.0

-To create an exchange in rabbitmq web management portal, open http://localhost:15672/#/exchanges url and then go to Add a new exchange panel and enter a details like as shown below by selecting Type as “fanout” and click on Add exchange button to create an exchange (fanout.exchange).
+To create an exchange in rabbitmq web management portal, open http://localhost:15672/#/exchanges url and then go to Add a new exchange panel and enter details as shown below by selecting Type as “fanout” and click on Add exchange button to create an exchange (fanout.exchange).

 After adding all the queues, next we will bind all the queues to “fanout.exchange” in rabbitmq web admin console.

-Same way, bind remaining queues (Chennai, Hyderabad, Mumbai) also to an exchange (fanout.exchange) in rabbitmq web admin console.
+Same way, bind the remaining queues (Chennai, Hyderabad, Mumbai) also to an exchange (fanout.exchange) in rabbitmq web admin console.

 using System;